Frequently Asked Questions

 No federal regulations require that cleaning supplies advertised as “natural” or “organic” actually live up to these claims.
 Products bearing the U.S. Department of Agriculture’s “organic” seal contain ingredients from plants grown without artificial pesticides and fertilizers, but these products aren’t automatically safer for you or the environment.
 Some private certification programs are lax and misleading.

-20- Are products bearing claims like “non-toxic,” “biodegradable” and “earth friendly” safer choices?
+20- Are products bearing claims like “non-toxic,” “biodegradable” and “earth friendly” healthier choices?

 For an inexpensive green option, try cleaning with simple kitchen ingredients such as vinegar, lemons, baking soda – and a little elbow grease.
 Support EWG and we’ll send you a booklet of our favorite homemade recipes.

 21- Lots of natural and homemade cleaners contain essential oils.
-Are they safe?
+Are they less hazardous?

 Spray cleaners and air fresheners expose the user and people nearby to essential oils via inhalation.
 With little or no data on the health effects of inhaling these compounds, such products should be used in well-ventilated areas and kept away from children.

 22- We need clean homes, schools and offices.
-Should we just learn to live with harmful chemicals that claim to do the job?
+Should we just learn to live with hazardous chemicals that claim to do the job?

-No. Safer – and effective – cleaning supplies are already on the market.
-Check safety ratings in EWG’s Guide to Healthy Cleaning – or make your own cleaning agents using simple kitchen ingredients.
+No. Healthier – and effective – cleaning supplies are already on the market.
+Check hazard ratings in EWG’s Guide to Healthy Cleaning – or make your own cleaning agents using simple kitchen ingredients.
 Follow EWG’s tips to clean greener.

 23- Should we pay attention to the directions on product labels?

 Absolutely.
-Product labels are the best place to find manufacturers’ advice on how to use their products efficiently and effectively, how to protect yourself from harmful exposures and what to do in the event of a spill, splash or other accident.
+Product labels are the best place to find manufacturers’ advice on how to use their products efficiently and effectively, how to protect yourself from potentially hazardous exposures and what to do in the event of a spill, splash or other accident.